 - Purpose: To take payment from you | Lawful Basis: Necessary for the performance of a contract.

-- Purpose: To track the location of our bikes via GPS within the bicycle | Lawful Basis: Legitimate interests so that we can learn more about cycle routes and where our bikes are.
+- Purpose: To track the location of our bikes and scooters via GPS within the vehicle | Lawful Basis: Legitimate interests so that we can learn more about cycle routes and where our bikes are.

 - Purpose: To send you emails regarding news and events which may be of interest to you, including product launches, urban cycling and price promotions | Lawful Basis: Consent.

 - Purpose: To seek your views on our products through a survey | Lawful Basis: Consent.

 - Purpose: We may also use your email to deliver personalised advertising messages to you [and others like you] via the social media platforms that you use | Lawful Basis: Legitimate interests so that we can advertise our new products and services.

 - Purpose: To respond to communications | Lawful Basis: Consent.

 - Purpose: To prepare and analyse statistics relating to the use of our site, app and services by you and other customers | Lawful Basis: Legitimate interests so that we can ensure our services, site and app is as enjoyable as possible.

 - Purpose: To conduct market research | Lawful Basis: Legitimate interests so that we can better understand the services that our customers most enjoy.